Psychological trauma: Vicarious trauma

 Normally, hearing about or seeing a recording of an event, even if distressing, does not cause trauma; however, an exception is made to the diagnostic criteria for work-related exposures.
 Vicarious trauma affects workers who witness their clients' trauma.
 It is more likely to occur in situations where trauma-related work is the norm rather than the exception.
 Listening with empathy to the clients generates feeling, and seeing oneself in clients' trauma may compound the risk for developing trauma symptoms.
 Trauma may also result if workers witness situations that happen in the course of their work (e.g. violence in the workplace, reviewing violent video tapes.)
 Risk increases with exposure and with the absence of help-seeking protective factors and pre-preparation of preventive strategies.
 Individuals who have a personal history of trauma are also at increased risk for developing vicarious trauma.
-Vicarious trauma can lead workers to develop more negative views of themselves, others, and the world as a whole, which can compromise their quality of life and ability to work effectively.
+Vicarious trauma can lead workers to develop more negative views of themselves, others, and of the world as a whole, which can compromise their quality of life and ability to work effectively.

 Theoretical models

 Shattered assumptions theory

-Janoff-Bulman, theorises that people generally hold three fundamental assumptions about the world that are built and confirmed over years of experience: "the world is benevolent, the world is meaningful, and I am worthy."
+Janoff-Bulman theorises that people generally hold three fundamental assumptions about the world that are built and confirmed over years of experience: "the world is benevolent, the world is meaningful, and I am worthy."
 According to the shattered assumption theory, there are some extreme events that "shatter" an individual's worldviews by severely challenging and breaking assumptions about the world and ourself.
 Once one has experienced such trauma, it is necessary for an individual to create new assumptions or modify their old ones to recover from the traumatic experience.
 Therefore, the negative effects of the trauma are simply related to our worldviews, and if we repair these views, we will recover from the trauma.